hadas21/family-time-client/README.md

 ![version 1](/src/img/wireframe.png)

 ---
+## Unsolved Problems:
+- when creating a family, the family members array does not populate with the members. right now, that code is commented out in the client side, but the backend does have a member field in the family model that always stays empty.
+- I used a button for the create family icon and when it is clicked, a border shows up. couldn't get rid of it. the same thing happens in the family component. the family name is editable because it is in a form input element without a border.

+---
 ## Instructions:

 Feel free to add any cool features to my app! to do that, follow the steps below: